chmaha/DebianProAudio/README.md

 ### Pipewire?

+**December 2023 update:** Now we are up to pipewire v1.1 I feel more confident about recommending pipewire.
+Indeed, I'm now running it myself for pro audio work.
+But I built from git and didn't use Bookworm backports which are a royal pain as you have to select each package, manually force the backport version and deal with various potential "broken" packages.
+I think Debian 13 will be a great time to jump on the pipewire train but if you can follow the pipewire [official build instructions](https://gitlab.freedesktop.org/pipewire/pipewire/-/blob/master/INSTALL.md?ref_type=heads) I think you'll be happy at this point.

-In short, no, don't do it if you are a pro audio user.
-I don't believe it's ready for primetime.
+**Advice for regular users of Debian 12 and earlier**: In short, no, don't do it if you are a pro audio user.
+I don't believe those repository package versions are ready for primetime.
 The following commands should be safe to run on Debian 12 with any desktop environment (or any debian-based distro that ships with pipewire audio as the default) to revert to ALSA + Pulseaudio + JACK:

 ```shell
 sudo apt remove pipewire-alsa pipewire-pulse pipewire-jack